zmikaya/meteor-webpack-blaze/README.md

-# meteor-webpack-react
+# meteor-webpack-blaze

-THis is a Meteor project skeleton where the client (in React) and server get built by Webpack.
+Originally this was a Meteor project skeleton where the client (in React) and server are built by Webpack.
 In dev mode, webpack-dev-server is used with react-hot-loader.
 There are a bunch of run and build scripts to make things more convenient.

-There is a port of the Meteor simple-todos tutorial to this stack on the `simple-todos` branch.
+Due to Meteor's current difficulty with build speed, lack of hot module replacement capability for Blaze, among other build related issues, this is now a work to extend this project skeleton to cover Blaze.

+At present, the idea is to use React to wrap compiled Blaze templates.
+The existing infrastructure and support for hot module replacement, maintaining state, and live updating help fill the gaps where Blaze support is lacking.
+The Blaze templates are compiled using spacebars-loader (https://github.com/xamfoo/spacebars-loader).

+In short, you can now edit a Blaze template without waiting ages for Meteor to reload.
+In fact, the browser doesn't even need to refresh.

 ## Advantages of packaging with Webpack instead of Meteor